 Figure 4.
-Energy levels evolution with thickness in static 3ptB loading
+Strain energy evolution with thickness in static 3ptB loading

 Modes of failures are directly linked to this phenomenon (Figure 5).
-Indeed when in very thin profile both laminate bent up to brutal delamination as first failures, the tough epoxy cracked through the structure when directly increasing its thickness from 2.3 to 3.2 mm (one ply more in each orientation).
+When in very thin profile both laminate are bent up to extensive delamination as the first dominant occurring failure, the tough epoxy cracked through the structure when directly increasing its thickness from 2.3mm to 3.2 mm (one ply more in each orientation).
 When those cracks could be observed in those thin thicknesses in epoxy samples, none are observed in PEEK samples up to more than twice the original thin thickness.
 Delamination occurred in each thickness.
 Straining more the matrice, even if it means entering to plastic deformation, allow a higher strain energy absorbance levels up to 35% in thick laminates.